mshafiee/webbridgebot/Readme.md

 -   **Check Environment Variables:** Ensure all required variables (`API_ID`, `API_HASH`, `BOT_TOKEN`, `BASE_URL`) are correctly set in your `.env` file.
 -   **Review Logs:** Use `docker-compose logs -f` to check for any errors during startup or operation.
 -   **Permissions:** Make sure the `.cache` directory has the correct write permissions for the Docker container.
 Docker Compose handles this with volumes, but it's a common issue in other setups.
+-   **Forwarding to Log Channel Fails:** Ensure the `LOG_CHANNEL_ID` is correct and that the bot has been added as an administrator to the channel with permission to post messages.

 ---